 Most of the world is against them, mostly men.

-Surprisingly in a cop drama, even the detective is on their side.
+Subverting audience expectations in a cop drama, even the detective is on their side.
 In fact, he’s an opponent, for the purposes of plot.
 But this is the character who is most closely aligned to us, the audience.
 We see what he sees, as he sees it.
 We know the women have done wrong, but can’t help but be impressed by them anyhow, just like him.
 In the final scene when the detective is running for dear life towards the women’s car, trying to get them not to drive off that cliff, that’s how the audience feels too, after spending an entire movie with these characters.

 There is a strong opponent in this story and there doesn’t need to be any mystery, but the mystery of what happened to Louise in Texas is introduced.
 Thelma basically confirms our suspicions near the end.